dummifiedme/TheNotebook/NotesVault/Decentralisation in India.md

 *   Decentralisation :
     *   transfer or dispersal of decision making powers.
-    *   accompanied by delegation to
+    *   accompanied by delegation --> individuals or units --? even if located far.
+*